yanlkm/ai_tools/nnc/README.md

     $$
     b^{(l)} = b^{(l)} - \eta \frac{\partial L}{\partial b^{(l)}}
     $$
-    where $ \eta $ is the learning rate.
+    where $\eta$ is the learning rate.
 The weights and biases are updated using the computed gradients and the learning rate.
 Here we are using the gradient descent optimization algorithm to update the weights and biases.

 This process ensures that the network learns by minimizing the loss function through gradient descent.